zkry/awqat/README.md

 Awqat implements the Moonsighting Committee Worldwide (MCW) method[^moonsighting].
 This method is location and season aware.

-For placed between equator and 55°, this method defines a set **functions of latitude and season** to calculate variable offsets from the sunset and sunrise.
+For placed between the equator and 55°, this method defines a set **functions of latitude and season** to calculate variable offsets from the sunset and sunrise.
 These offsets are then added or subtracted from the sunset/sunrise to get the estimated prayer time.
-The time estimated using these **functions** is then compared to the angle-based time calculated using the 18.0 angle, the most favorable is used (for Fajr, the later of the two and for Isha the earlier of the two).
+The time estimated using these **functions** is then compared to the angle-based time calculated using the 18.0 angle, the most favorable is used (for Fajr, the latter of the two; for Isha, the earlier of the two).

 For places between 55° and 60°, the MCW uses the *one-seventh of night* method.

 ### High latitudes
-The calculations for Isha and Fajr for high latitudes are implemented through the *midnight* and *one-seventh of the night* methods [^prayertimes].
-The *angle-based* methods for calculating times at higher latitudes is not implemented yet.
+The calculations for Isha and Fajr for high latitudes are implemented through *midnight*, *three portions of the night*, *one-seventh of the night*, and the *twilight angle-based* methods[^prayertimes] for calculating times at higher latitudes are implemented, but not heavily tested.

-If you leave in a high altitude place (beyond 48.5°N and 48.5°S), you should check your organization or mosque to confirm the accepted method.
+If you live in a high latitude place (beyond 48.5°N and 48.5°S), you should check your organization or mosque to confirm the accepted method.
 Also, these special methods should only be used when the astronomical signs of twilight (Fajr and Isha) are not visible, this occurs only during a specific period of the year.
-Currently the method cannot determine whether the signs are visible or not.
+Currently, the method cannot determine whether the signs are visible or not.
 So please make sure you are using the alternative method only when the signs are not visible.

 Note that, the *midnight* method tries to resolve the problem of estimating the Fajr time by choosing the Fajr time to be at *astronomical midnight*.
 The time between sunset and the astronomical midnight is considered to be the Night.
-The *midnight* method do not clearly define the Isha time, hence you need to check with your local organization or mosque to see which time is considered Isha's time.
+The *_midnight_ method does not clearly define the Isha time, hence you need to check with your local organization or mosque to see which time is considered Isha's time.
 Note that some jurisprudence (al-Fiqh الفقه) opinions adopt grouping Maghrib and Isha prayers (al-Jam'a الجمع) when astronomical signs are